 - Mandatory checkups before cover begins

-You can also save money on teeth implants and other cosmetic dentistry costs by visiting a dental school or even getting treatment abroad.
+You can also save money on teeth implants and other cosmetic dentistry costs by visiting a dental school or even getting dental treatment abroad.
 As for free aesthetic dental work?
 Well, your best bet is to become an influential vlogger or win a competition.

 Most dentists offer finance packages so you can spread the cost of more expensive treatments.
 If you go down this route, try to find a 0% deal so you don't pay the price in interest.